- Register Online

-PLEASE check the thickness and hardness of the ice before you decide to skate.
-Skating on thin ice at the Ackerman and Baker rinks (which have plastic liners) when the ice it too thin, may result in skates breaking through the ice and cutting the liner.
-If the liners are cut, water escapes, which makes it harder for crews to make ice.
+- Skating on the Ackerman and Baker rinks (which have plastic liners) when the ice it too thin, may result in skates breaking through the ice and cutting the liner.
+If the liner is cut, water escapes and it makes it harder for crews to make ice